Apple hits an all-time high and is seemingly in striking distance of being a $1 trillion company

 The big jump means Apple is now a company worth more than $800 billion.
 It seemed not too long ago that Google might have a fair shot at being a bigger company than Apple when it comes to its market cap, but now Apple is on a steady march upwards.
 And that continued march means the company may be a $1 trillion company before too long.

-Apple’s report, where it signaled a big fourth quarter with its guidance, sent shares up more than 5% in extended trading.
+Apple’s report, where it signaled a big fourth quarter with its guidance, sent shares up more than 5 percent in extended trading.
 On the year, Apple shares are steadily climbing.
-Shares had risen nearly 30% this year prior to this earnings release.
+Shares had risen nearly 30 percent this year prior to this earnings release.
 This crescendo seems to be building up to the moment when Apple breaks ground as a $1 trillion company as the next quarter will more or less make or break the company, deciding whether or not it continues to be a huge growth story.

 Apple is expecting to unveil a radically new iPhone that will look to unlock as much user demand as the release of the iPhone 6 when it increased the size of its phones.
 In the bull case for Apple, it may unlock even more.
 There are a lot of positive signals across Apple’s portfolio of products, like the iPad growing year-over-year or strong growth in its services.
 But the iPhone is, and for the foreseeable future will be, Apple’s biggest growth driver — and all eyes are on the fourth quarter this year.